OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 ### Other Relationships

-Relationships between two different vocabularies other than mapping and hierarchy relationships are typically of the type “Vocabulary A - Vocabulary B equivalent”, which is either supplied by the original source of the vocabulary or is built de-novo.
+Relationships between two different vocabularies other than mapping and hierarchy relationships are typically of the type "Vocabulary A - Vocabulary B equivalent", which is either supplied by the original source of the vocabulary or is built de-novo.
 They may serve as
 approximate mappings but often are less precise than the better curated mapping relationships.
-High-quality equivalence relationships (such as “Source - RxNorm equivalent”) are always duplicated by “Maps to” relationship.
+High-quality equivalence relationships (such as "Source - RxNorm equivalent") are always duplicated by "Maps to" relationship.

 Internal vocabulary relationships are usually supplied by the vocabulary